 This Pineapple Coconut Cake Recipe is the most moist and delicious pineapple coconut cake perfected with a smooth, sweet and flavorful pineapple filling and topped with a creamy rich coconut buttercream making this Southern classic cake one for the ages!
 Similar to this classic Coconut Cake recipe, this one is a must make!
+If you love these flavors, try this Hummingbird Cake too!

 Big Mama’s classic coconut cake recipe was considered a masterpiece in Winona, Mississippi.
 Back in the day, Big Mama would take a whole coconut, crack it and then grate the insides right over the perfect white cloud of frosting.
 Big Mama’s secret was a pineapple filling tucked inside the layers of the coconut hinted cake.
 It took you by surprise because it added just the right amount of unique flavor to an otherwise “been there, done that” classic.